waikereru/waikereru.github.io/_pages/team.md

 {% include figure image_path="/assets/images/people/PeopleMalcolmRutherford.jpg" %}

 Malcolm is a skilled photographer and hunter, who keeps finding rare native plants in the hills and bush at Waikereru.
-We’re very lucky to have him as the part-time Curator of the 1769 Garden.
+We’re very lucky to have him as the part-time Curator of the 1769 Seed Archive.

 ### Graeme Atkins